dbmoulton/Phase-1-Project/README.md

 IMAGE\
 Not sure of the name of the character?
 Try filtering by game title.\
 IMAGE\
 If you'd only like to see the Amiibos of a certain character from a specific game, select the game and then type the character name in the search bar.
-Example: Only Mario from Super Smash Bros\
+Example: Only Zelda from The Legend of Zelda\
 Image

 ### Sources